hasancse91/flutter_getx_template/README.md

-# Flutter GetX Template (GetX, Dio)
+# Flutter GetX Template (GetX, Dio, MVVM)

-A Flutter GetX template using MVVM (Model View ViewModel) pattern.
-Dependency injected by GetX and Dio used for network call.
-Here Get CLI used to create this project.
+This Flutter Template using [GetX](https://pub.dev/packages/get) package for State management, routing and Dependency Injection (bindings).
+We are using [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (Model View ViewModel) architectural pattern here.
+For network call we are using [Dio](https://pub.dev/packages/dio) package.
+We followed the recommended folder structure of GetX and used [Get CLI](https://pub.dev/packages/get_cli) command line tool for creating the folder structure.

 # Architecture of this project: MVVM